SpaceML/SpaceML.github.io/proj/explore.md

 <I>Example showing the aging of a human face learned from age labels, and the lowering of the sSFR of a galaxy using sSFR labels.</I>

 <b>Abstract:</b>
-**Context:** Generative models open up the possibility to interrogate scientific data in a more data-driven way.
+**Context:** Generative models open up the possibility to interrogate scientific data in a more data-driven way.<br>
 **Aims:** We propose a method for using generative models for exploring hypotheses in astrophysics and other areas.
-We use a neural network to show how we can independently manipulate physical attributes by encoding objects in latent space.
+We use a neural network to show how we can independently manipulate physical attributes by encoding objects in latent space.<br>
 **Methods:** By learning a latent space representation of the data, we can use this network to forward model and explore hypotheses in a data-driven way.
-We train a neural network to generate artificial data to test hypotheses for the underlying physical processes.
+We train a neural network to generate artificial data to test hypotheses for the underlying physical processes.<br>
 **Results:** We demonstrate this process using a well-studied process in astrophysics, the quenching of star formation in galaxies as they move from low- to high-density environments.
 This approach can help explore astrophysical and other phenomena in a way different from current methods based on simulations and observations.